Skip to main content

 Employability

-Currently, there are no tools specially supported at the central level aimed at the transition of graduates from higher education institutions to the labour market.
-Individual higher education institutions cooperate to a degree with economic practice as indicated in case of the Bachelor study programmes.
+Currently, there are no centrally supported measures aimed at the transition of graduates from higher education institutions to the labour market.
+Individual higher education institutions cooperate to a degree with economic practice as indicated in the case of the Bachelor study programmes.
 Career days are organized for graduates when the students may get familiar with the current demands of the labour market or exchange contacts with potential employers.

 Students assessment

-Details on the evaluation of students’ performance in the course of their study are set up in study orders of higher education institutions and faculties.
-As with Bachelor's study programs, the organization of study is based on the credit system and the assessment of the students is carried out according the qualification scale.
+As with Bachelor's study programs, the organisation of the study is based on the credit system, and the student assessment is carried out according to the qualification scale.

 Certification